Quebec

 The Government of Quebec functions within the context of a Westminster system and is both a liberal democracy and a constitutional monarchy.
-The Premier of Quebec, presently François Legault, acts as head of government.
-Québécois political culture mostly differs on a nationalist-vs-federalist continuum, rather than a left-vs-right continuum.
-Independence debates have played a large role in politics.
+The Premier of Quebec acts as head of government.
+Independence debates have played a large role in Quebec politics.
 Quebec society's cohesion and specificity is based on three of its unique statutory documents: the Quebec Charter of Human Rights and Freedoms, the Charter of the French Language, and the Civil Code of Quebec.
 Furthermore, unlike elsewhere in Canada, law in Quebec is mixed: private law is exercised under a civil-law system, while public law is exercised under a common-law system.

 Quebec's official language is French; Québécois French is the regional variety.
+Quebec is the only Francophone-majority province of Canada and represents the only major Francophone centre in the Americas other than Haiti.
 The economy of Quebec is mainly supported by its large service sector and varied industrial sector.
 For exports, it leans on the key industries of aeronautics, hydroelectricity, mining, pharmaceuticals, aluminum, wood, and paper.
 Quebec is well known for producing maple syrup, for its comedy, and for making hockey one of the most popular sports in Canada.
-It is also renowned for its culture; the province produces literature, music, films, TV shows, festivals, folklore, and more.
+It is also renowned its distinct culture; the province produces literature, music, films, TV shows, festivals, and more.